kdheepak/blog/content/21-spotify-tmux.md

+---
-Title:Spotify and tmux
+title: Spotify and tmux
-Category:blog
+category: blog
-Date:Sun Sep 20 09:26:15 MDT 2015
+date: Sun Sep 20 09:26:15 MDT 2015
-Tags:tmux
+tags: tmux
-Keywords:tmux, spotify, powerline
+keywords: tmux, spotify, powerline
-Alias:/blog/spotify-and-tmux/
+alias: /blog/spotify-and-tmux/
+---

 Create a file named tmux-spotify-info and place it in a directory that in your `$PATH`.
 Add the following snippet of code into the file and make sure it is executable.